cm-software-dev/sample-ios-application/README.md

 * To more strictly follow Clean architecture the service call and sorting performed in the `TrackListViewModel` could be moved to a concrete implementation of the `GetItunesTracksUseCaseProtocol`.

 * The itunes API search endpoint allows for pagination, having optional `limit` and `offset` parameters, these could be used to implement infinite scrolling in the list view.
-* The app could be extended to include a search bar to allow for a user defined search term